ParTec

 A great opportunity to showcase results of the SEA projects

-The EuroHPC Summit, which takes place from 18 to 21 March in Antwerp, Belgium, offers interested parties the opportunity to learn about the results of the SEA projects.
-The projects results will be presented in the poster session and the workshop on “Co-Designing the Future of European HPC: Eco-friendly Technologies, Systems and Software” which will highlight technology areas developed in Europe as a result of successful co-design, including the SEA projects outcomes.
-The workshop organised by Sai Narasimhamurthy, and Hans-Christian Hoppe will present the key SEA projects results; both are employees of ParTec AG.
+The EuroHPC Summit, which took place from 18 to 21 March in Antwerp, Belgium, offered interested parties the opportunity to learn about the results of the SEA projects.
+The projects results were presented in the poster session and the workshop on “Co-Designing the Future of European HPC: Eco-friendly Technologies, Systems and Software”.
+These highlighted technology areas developed in Europe as a result of successful co-design, including the SEA projects outcomes.
+The workshop organised by Sai Narasimhamurthy, and Hans-Christian Hoppe presented the key SEA projects results; both are employees of ParTec AG.

 About the SEA projects